adambushman/delivery-standardization-group/README.md

     * The above values rely on an assumption for 2025 volume
     * This content was seen in slide #41
     * You'll find source code for this logic in `/presentation/presentation-code.Rmd`, lines 61-114

+## Stipulation

+All analyses, insights, and recommendations presented in this repository were developed using the resources provided by Swire, including sanitized datasets, data dictionaries, related documentation, and follow-up Q&A. All findings and proposals are grounded in the data and materials supplied, and reflect interpretations derived solely from those resources.

+It is understood that the data provided may have been sanitized or modified for confidentiality or other purposes, and therefore may not fully represent the original source data.
+As such, Swire is strongly encouraged to validate all insights, figures, and recommendations against their original datasets before pursuing any implementation or business action.

+In cases where discrepancies arise between results generated from the repository and those derived from Swire’s original data, we recommend Swire reconcile any inconsistencies.
+Final implementation should be based on Swire’s informed assessment of actual results and business context.